LightningDev/music-data-server/README.md

 An application built using Next.js, Express.js, and PostgreSQL, showcasing top artists, albums, and song lyrics from Musixmatch API.

+## Frontend
+For the frontend project, please follow this [link](https://github.com/LightningDev/music-data-site).

 ## Features

 - User authentication using JWT.